-A study by Democratic Audit into the state of democracy in Britain conducted in 2012 that looked at the previous ten years warned that democracy was in “long-term terminal decline” as the power of corporations keeps expanding, politicians become less representative of their constituencies and disillusioned citizens stop voting or even discussing current affairs.
+A study by Democratic Audit into the state of democracy in Britain conducted in 2012 looked at the previous ten years and warned that democracy was in “long-term terminal decline” as the power of corporations keeps expanding, politicians become less representative of their constituencies and disillusioned citizens stop voting or even discussing current affairs.

 Political decision-making, and how fairly the system reflects the population it represents is a principle most powerfully embedded in the concept of one person, one vote.
 But it doesn’t seem to be working for Britain.

 Britain is the only nation left in Europe that continues to use the antiquated ‘First past the post‘ electoral system.

 Britain is one of only two countries (the other is Canada) in the 34 nation OECD with an unelected parliamentary chamber and it is by far the largest of any democracy in the world.
 The majority in the House of Lords are life peers who are appointed by the Monarch on the advice of the Prime Minister, and the balance on the advice of the House of Lords Appointments Commission.
 None are elected democratically by citizens.

 Democratic Audit revealed in their study that there had been 74 areas of democratic improvements but that these improvements were very modest in scope.
 This was overshadowed by 92 concerns and 62 emerging concerns that democracy in Britain was indeed going in the wrong direction.
 And remember, that was in 2012.

 Almost immediately after election victory this year, the Conservatives announced the impending destruction of the Human Rights Act and dismantling of the Freedom of Information Act along with threats of increased surveillance and lower thresholds of security for citizens with a new government drive towards banning encryption.